/// blog Image Hosting

 • Your browser history for the session.
 Search it for "imagepaste".

-• Wherever you pasted the link — Slack, the ticket, the email thread.
+• Wherever you pasted the link, such as Slack, a ticket, or the email thread.

 • Your clipboard manager, if you use one.
-Raycast, Maccy, and Clipy on macOS all keep the last N clipboard entries.
+Raycast, Maccy, and Clipy on macOS all keep your recent clipboard entries.

 If all three are gone, the upload is stuck at whatever random ID it was assigned.
-It will still not be indexed, still not be guessable, and still only be reachable by someone who has the exact 12-character string.
+It will still not be indexed or guessable, and still only reachable by someone who has the exact 12-character string.
 But it will also not be deletable until you find that string again.

 Preventing the problem